 “In order to send email blasts to a population group that size, even a basic service would have had the information we sought,” Clements said.

-Clements added that he “seriously doubts” that his “shoe-string campaign was using anything more expensive than what Weh was using.”
+“I seriously doubt my shoe-string campaign was using anything more expensive than what Weh was using,” he added.

-Blog, for his part, said that the question would depend on the email server Weh was using.
+Blog, for his part, said that the question depends on the email server Weh was using.
 But he added that the information Clements sought from Espinoza “was rather fundamental” and “basic.”